ybr-nx/ocis/docs/getting-started.md

 ## Usage

 The program provides a few sub-commands on execution.
 The available configuration methods have already been mentioned above.
-Generally you can always see a formated help output if you execute the binary via `ocis --help`.
+Generally you can always see a formated help output if you execute the binary via `ocis-reva --help`.

-### Server

-The server command is used to start the http and debug server on two addresses within a single process.
-The http server is serving the general webservice while the debug server is used for health check, readiness check and to server the metrics mentioned below.
-For further help please execute:

-{{< highlight txt >}}
-ocis server --help
-{{< / highlight >}}

 ### Health

 The health command is used to execute a health check, if the exit code equals zero the service should be up and running, if the exist code is greater than zero the service is not in a healthy state.
 Generally this command is used within our Docker containers, it could also be used within Kubernetes.

 {{< highlight txt >}}
-ocis health --help
+ocis-reva health --help
 {{< / highlight >}}

 ## Quickstart for Developers